 INSTRUCTIONS TO AUTHORS: “ZEMDIRBYSTE-AGRICULTURE”

-A manuscript prepared following the directions given in this text has to be submitted online to the Editorial Office at: email@example.com.
+A manuscript prepared following the directions given in this text shall be submitted online to the Editorial Office at firstname.lastname@example.org.
 After a positive initial evaluation, submissions are anonymously peer-reviewed by at least two reviewers.
-The Editorial Board make the final decision to accept or reject the manuscript for publication.
+The Editorial Board meeting makes the final decision whether to accept or reject the manuscript for publication.

 Manuscripts should be written in English.
 Authors are responsible for submitting well-written manuscripts.
 Manuscript should be written in simple declarative sentences.
 English spelling and grammar should follow standard British English usage.
 Authors are strongly advised to have papers reviewed linguistically prior to submission.